 What else do the youth need to know?

 Similar to main church, youth need to remember to remain socially distanced from their friends, wash their hands for at least 20 seconds before arriving at church and sanitise their hands on entry and exit.
 If possible, they need to use the toilet before arriving at church, but there will be a toilet available upstairs.
 It is mandatory for all people over 11 to wear a face covering at church unless they have a valid medical reason not to, please make sure they remember to bring one to wear inside.
 They will also need to bring appropriate clothing for the weather while waiting outside, and something warm to wear inside as the windows will be open for ventilation where possible.
 They may also bring a bible (paper version – phones are often distracting during a session), a notebook and pen, and a water bottle.
 Please ask your youth not to bring any unnecessary belongs and to make sure they remember to bring everything home with them as we will be unable to keep hold of lost property.

-We are so excited to begin meeting together again and can’t wait to see you all.
+We are so pleased to be meeting together again.
 If you have any further queries get in touch with us at the office but please also bear with us as we work through the teething problems of all the new systems and ways of doing things.
 See you at church soon!